PARK ADMISSION PRICING AND PASSES

 for dialogue, collaboration, and contemplation.

-Pyramid Hill is a 300+ acre sculpture park with a permanent collection of 80+ monumental outdoor sculptures displayed in a landscape of rolling hills, meadows, lakes, and hiking trails.
+Pyramid Hill is a 300+ acre non-profit sculpture park with a permanent collection of 80+ monumental outdoor sculptures displayed in a landscape of rolling hills, meadows, lakes, and hiking trails.
 The Park also features an Ancient Sculpture Museum that displays Greek, Roman, Etruscan, Syrian and Egyptian antiquities dating to 1550 BCE.
 The Museum Gallery hosts exhibitions by local, regional, and national artists.
 Pyramid Hill is also the only museum you can experience in an Art Cart!
 Attracting more than 30,000 visitors annually, Pyramid Hill serves as the premier cultural tourist attraction in Butler County.
 Pyramid Hill is unparalleled in the region as a place where art, culture, education, and nature intersect.

 The Park is open 361 days a year (closed for Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day) and provides summer programs for children, as well as numerous special events throughout the year.
 The stunning landscape and unique architecture offer ideal backdrops for weddings, corporate retreats, meetings, family reunions, and celebration of life ceremonies.